Image Alt

 Please join us for an exhibit expansion of the “Barbie – All Dolled Up”.
 This year we have new Barbies and we are showcasing “Barbie Collection Connections” which highlights items from our collection and the Barbie’s they resemble.

-From the private collection of Nancy Damour, 58 collector edition Barbies are on sparkling display.
+From the private collection of Nancy Damour, 68 collector edition Barbies are on sparkling display.
 This collection features designers like Bob Mackie, Armani, and Oscar de la Renta and include celebrity Barbies like Diana Ross, Cher, Carol Burnett and more.

-June 20th-22nd, 2025 At Green River Fest, Spring 2024 Season
+June 19th-21st, 2026 at Green River Fest, Summer 2025 season @ Green River Fest, Spring 2024 Season

 Green River Festival Exhibit